mattray/spiceweasel/README.md

 ## -d/--delete ##

 The delete command will generate the knife commands to delete the infrastructure described in the manifest.
 This includes each cookbook, environment, role, data bag and node listed.
-Node deletion will specify individual nodes, attempt to pass the list of nodes to the cloud provider for deletion, and finish with `knife node bulk delete`.
+Node deletion will specify individual nodes and their clients, and attempt to pass the list of nodes to the cloud provider for deletion, and finish with `knife node bulk delete`.
 If you are mixing individual nodes with cloud provider nodes it is possible that nodes may be missed from cloud provider deletion and you should double-check (ie. `knife ec2 server list`).

 ## --dryrun ##